Rodent5/JianaZheng.github.io/_pages/about.md

 ---

 I'm a senior student from School of Physics, [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/).
-Although my major is Condensed Matter Physics, the intersection of Chemistry, Physics and Materials science is the most attractive field to me.
-And my research interest includes electrocatalyst, nanotechnology and perovskites.
+My major is Condensed Matter Physics, and the interdiscipline of Chemistry and Physic is the most attractive field to me.
+My research interest includes:

+- Nanotechnology for energy and electrocatalysis
+- Perovskite nanomaterials
+- Multifunctional nanomaterials

 I'm very fortunate to be advised by [Prof.Jie Zeng](http://catalysis.ustc.edu.cn/zwjj/list.htm) of Hefei National Research Center for Physical Sciences at the Microscale, USTC.
 I'm also advised by [Prof. Ou Chen](https://chenlab.brown.edu/) of Department of Chemistry, Brown University, and I'm currently working in his lab as a visiting student.